SFN-Art/SFN/README.md

 So, if BTC is valuable, why not SFN?

-- Priority, Repurchase and more details please check the [official web](https://sfnart.carrd.co).
+- Priority, Repurchase and more details please check the [project web](https://sfnart.carrd.co).
 - SFN has been [listed on DefiBOX](https://eos.defibox.io/marketDetail/2051).
 Please read the below "Important Risk Notice" before you trade.

 # Important Risk Notice